boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 A single value is stored in this type of parameter.

-1. Create a dashboard parameter in number type like below.
+1. Create a dashboard parameter in numeric format as shown below.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/parameter.png)

-Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
-Select the parameter value (Number type parameter values only allowed).
+Click on the axis range settings dialog and input `@` in any textbox (**minimum**, **maximum**, and **interval**).
+Choose the parameter value (Only number type parameter values are allowed).

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/minparam.png)

-Now the parameter value is reflected in the chart axis.
+The parameter value is now reflected in the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareamin.png)

 ### Range Parameter Value:

-If you wish to set the same ranges in multiple cases, create the range type parameter value.
-This type of parameter has the start and end values.
+If you want to set the same ranges in multiple cases, create the range type parameter value.
+This parameter type has the start and end values.

-1. Create a parameter in range type.
+1. Create a parameter of type range.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/rangeparameter.png)